 Paths to Knowledge In Fiction, Philosophical Fiction, Satirical P There are three principal means of acquiring knowledge… observation of nature, reflection, and experimentation.
 Observation collects facts; reflection combines them; experimentation verifies the result of that combination.
 Denis Diderot – Jacque the Fatalist and his Master Purchase Now

-Genius and Gaiety In Fiction, Philosophical Fiction, Satirical G Gaiety is a quality of ordinary men.
-Genius always presupposes some disorder in the machine.
+Struggle for Freedom In Fiction, Philosophical Fiction, Satirical S Man will never be free until the last king is strangled with the entrails of the last priest.
 Denis Diderot – Jacque the Fatalist and his Master Purchase Now